 PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
+PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
 PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.

+PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
 PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO8 Ethics : Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.
 PO9 Individual and Team Work : Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+PO10 Communication : Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
 PO11 Project Management and Finance : Demonstrate knowledge and understanding of the engineering and management principles and apply these to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
 PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 1 1 1 3 3 2 1 1
+CO1 2 1 1 2 3 3 2 1 1 1

-CO2 1 2 1 3 3 2 1 1
+CO2 2 1 2 1 2 3 3 2 1 1 1

-CO3 1 2 1 3 3 2 1 1
+CO3 1 1 2 1 2 1 1 1 1 3 1 1 1 1

-CO4 1 2 1 3 3 2 1 1
+CO4 2 3 3 1 1 1 1 2 2 3 1 1 1 1

-CO5 1 2 1 3 3 2 1 1
+CO5 3 3 3 1 2 1 3 1 3 2 2 3 2

-CO6 1 2 1 3 3 2 1 1
+CO6 3 3 1 1 2 1 2 1 3 2 2 2 1

-Type Code Engineering Graphics Credits Marks ES BTBS-P-ES-004 Engineering Grapines 0-0-2 1 100
+Туре Code Engineering Graphics L-T-P Credits Marks ES I BTBS-P-ES-004 Engineering Graphics 1 100

-Objectives To create awareness and emphasize the need for Engineering Graphics in all the branches of engineering, to follow basic drawing standards and conventions, to develop skills in three-dimensional visualization of engineering component, to solve specific geometrical problems in plane geometry involving lines, plane figures and special curves, to produce orthographic projection of engineering components working from pictorial drawings.
-Pre-Requisites Basic understanding of Geometry Teaching Scheme Regular laboratory classes using drawing tools under supervision of the teacher.
-Demonstration will be given for each drawing assignment using ICT as when required.
+Objectives The objective of this laboratory course is to learn engineering drawing standards, conventions & practices, develop drawing skills in 2D & 3D, and use computer-aided drawing software to create meaningful engineering drawings.
+Pre-Requisites Basic understanding of 2D and 3D geometry is required.
+Teaching Scheme Regular laboratory classes using drawing tools under supervision of the teacher.
+Demonstration will be given for each drawing assignment using both conventional and CAD software tools as per requirement.